Divya-Darshan/GameDev/CONTRIBUTING.md

 @SnoutWorks commented: ‘add a angry bird’

-@loganplays42 replied: ‘​@darshniDevI like it :) You should add the ability to seal the Hollow knight when you beat him by gathering the 3 dreamers before the boss fight and fight the Hollow knight
+@loganplays42 replied: ‘​@darshniDevI like it :) for  You should add the ability to seal the Hollow knight when you beat him by gathering the 3 dreamers before the boss fight and fight the Hollow knight